Rebecca Lock

-Rebecca Lock (born on 22 April 1976 in Ely) is an English actress who has worked extensively in musical theatre, including many leading West End roles.
+Rebecca Lock (born in Ely) is an English actress who has worked extensively in musical theatre, including many leading West End roles.

 Early life

 Lock was a member of the National Youth Music Theatre, and attended Central School of Speech and Drama.

 Career

-Lock left drama school at 19 to join the cast of Martin Guerre at the Prince Edward Theatre.
+Lock left drama school at 19 to make her West End debut in the 1997 production of Martin Guerre at the Prince Edward Theatre.
 After initially understudying the lead role of Bertrande de Rols, she subsequently alternated the part and sang the role on the original cast recording.
 She was then in the Royal National Theatre's production of Oh, What a Lovely War!

-In 2000, she played Jellylorum in Cats at the New London Theatre.
+In 2000, Lock played Jellylorum in Cats at the New London Theatre.
 She then appeared in Mary Poppins at the Prince Edward Theatre, (while understudying the lead role of Mary Poppins, she played the part on many occasions, ending up alternating the role).

-She was next seen in the West End when she worked alongside Daniel Boys in the cast of Avenue Q, at the Noël Coward Theatre, playing Kate Monster and Lucy the Slut.
-She took the role of Carlotta in The Phantom of the Opera at Her Majesty's Theatre in 2009.
+In 2008 Lock joined the cast of Avenue Q, at the Noël Coward Theatre, in the role of Kate Monster / Lucy the Slut, taking over the role from Julie Atherton.
+She then took over the role of Carlotta in The Phantom of the Opera at Her Majesty's Theatre in 2009.

 She next played Svetlana in Chess at the Princess of Wales Theatre, Toronto, directed by Craig Revel Horwood.
 Following this, she played the lead role of Mary in Merrily We Roll Along at Theatre Clwyd.
-She joined Gillian Lynne’s production of Dear World in 2013 at the Charing Cross Theatre, where she played opposite Betty Buckley.
+In 2013 Lock joined the Gillian Lynne’s production of Dear World at the Charing Cross Theatre as Gabrielle, playing opposite Betty Buckley.
 Later that year, she played Widow Corney in Oliver! at the Crucible Theatre, Sheffield, directed by Daniel Evans.

-In 2014, she played Rosie in Mamma Mia! at the Novello Theatre, then in 2015, she rejoined the cast of Sir Cameron Mackintosh's production of Mary Poppins in a major UK tour, playing the role of Winifred Banks.
-She stepped in at the last minute to play the role of Cheryl Gillan MP in Committee at the Donmar Warehouse in 2017.
-In 2018, she played Ms. Fleming, alongside Carrie Hope Fletcher's Veronica Sawyer, in the UK premiere of Heathers at The Other Palace and the Theatre Royal Haymarket, directed by Andy Fickman.
-At the end of 2018, she played the lead role of Lilli Vanessi in Kiss Me Kate in a return to Sheffield's Crucible Theatre.
+In 2014 Lock played Rosie in Mamma Mia! at the Novello Theatre joining Dianne Pilkington as Donna.
+In 2015 Lock rejoined the cast of Mary Poppins's UK tour, playing the role of Winifred Banks.
+The cast starred Zizi Strallen, who will then Mary Poppins in the 2019 production of the show at the Prince Edward Theatre.
+Lock stepped in at the last minute to play the role of Cheryl Gillan MP in Committee at the Donmar Warehouse in 2017.

+In 2018, she played Ms. Fleming in the UK premiere of Heathers at The Other Palace and the Theatre Royal Haymarket, directed by Andy Fickman.
+The cast included Carrie Hope Fletcher as Veronica Sawyer and Jamie Muscato as JD, Jodie Steele was Heather Chandler, Sophie Isaacs Heather McNamara and T'Shan Williams Heather Duke.

+At the end of 2018, she played the lead role of Lilli Vanessi in Kiss Me, Kate in a return to Sheffield's Crucible Theatre.